mattjburke/CorefChallenge/README.md

 5) Update AnaphoraModel() class to use new CorefPredictor.
 (Just init CorefPredictor with new model as parameter).

 6) Determine F1 score.
 Write up explanation of model.

+## To create a conda environment needed for HuggingFace Neuralcoref
+- `conda update conda`
+- `conda update anaconda`
+- `conda create -n yourenvname python anaconda`
+- `source activate yourenvname` The rest of the commands are executed with the environment activated.
+They will download only in the environment.
+- `conda install pytorch -c pytorch`
+- `conda install -c conda-forge spacy`
+- `conda install pytorch torchvision -c pytorch`
+- `conda install -c conda-forge tensorboardx`
+- `python -m spacy download en` This will give a prompt "You can now load the model via spacy.load('en')".

+The environment is now ready.
+You type `which python` to see the filepath to the python interpreter.
+Select this interpreter for the project in your favorite editor such as PyCharm.